perfectblue/ctf-writeups/whitehat-grandprix-2018/web01.md

 I basically had a intuition that the vulnerabilty would be a directory traversal either in the GET path handling or the POST filename.

 I added a bunch of debug prints to the file for the GET path and POST filename and it confirmed my suspicion, there was a directory traversal in POST filename.
-The following wrote a file 'lol.txt' in the root directory with the content "hacked"
+The following request wrote a file 'lol.txt' in the root directory with the content "hacked"

 ```
 POST / HTTP/1.1